bumbu/svg-pan-zoom/README.md

 If you want faster or slower zooming, you can override the default zoom increment with the setZoomScaleSensitivity method.

-To programmatically enable/disable pan, zoom or drag:
+To programmatically enable/disable pan or zoom:

 ```js
 // Get instance